ardinor/mojibake-flat/README.md

-Turn Mojibake into a flat file blog using Flask, Flask-FlatPages and Frozen-Flask
+Turn Mojibake into a flat file blog using Flask, Flask-FlatPages and Frozen-Flask.
+Python 2.7.3.

 The Frozen files are in the frozen directory.